 Now that it is clear where the results are heading you can write the Introduction.
 First, describe the broader problem and gradually zoom into the specific aspect of the problem you worked on and what your research question was.
 Then outline in a few sentences what approach you used to answer the question.

-In the Discussion start with a short paragraph highlighting your main finding(s).
-Subsequently discuss the conclusions from all experiments and how they tie in with the existing literature and how the existing literature modifies, confirms, extends, or contradicts the conclusions.
-Also, discuss the pitfalls of your research.
+Start the Discussion with a short paragraph highlighting your main finding(s).
+In the subsequent paragraphs discuss the conclusions from all experiments and how they tie in with the existing literature and how the existing literature modifies, confirms, extends, or contradicts the conclusions.
+Also, discuss the limitations of your research.
 At the end of the discussion come back to the broader picture you sketched in the introduction to explain to the reader how the results will aid in solving this problem.
 Some journals demand you add a Conclusion section at the end.
 If they do not, you can add one anyway, just without the label.

 Now that the main text of the manuscript is complete write the Abstract.
 And, last but not least, think about a good Title that gives away the main finding.
 The Abstract and Title are based on all other sections so it is best to write these last.